 Mila V. loves following Brittani Lancaster on TikTok!
 “She is so positive and she uses her platform to spread awareness on balance when eating as well as how society is wrong for trying to make impressionable young girls think their body is ‘too fat’ or ‘not perfect’ when in reality at any weight you are perfect just the way you are.”
 Pack up that media’s-“perfect”-girl messaging and put it in the garbage where it belongs!

 Clara T. and Eden S. both give a big thumbs up for environmental activism when recommending people for us to follow!
 Clara says Isra Hirsi is a great person to follow: “She’s the daughter of congresswoman Ilhan Omar, but she’s also so much more–she’s a founder of the US Climate Strike and a radical activist in her own right.”
 Eden is all Greta Thunberg all the way!
 “She helps protect the environment, speaks truth to power, and does good work.”
 Both of these activists have a follow from us!

-How Does Your Favorite Social Media App Bring Positivity Into Your Life?
+How Does Your Favorite Social Media Platform Bring Positivity Into Your Life?
 How Can You Limit the Negatives of Social Media in 2021?